georgk10/BinanceTriArb/README.md

 ## Dependencies

 This Bot is written and tested in Python3.6.
-It depends on requests, websockets & python-binance modules.
+It depends on websockets & python-binance modules.
 You can install these dependencies by navigating to the project folder and typing:
 >pip install -r requirements.txt

 ## Setup